Sustainable cities. Assessing the Performance and Practice of Urban Environments

 - Publisher: I.B.
 TAURIS, London/New York, 2016

 1. Assessing Sustainable Urban Environments depends from the levels of observation – individual buildings, urban neighbourhoods and entire cities and towns, as well as the period of reference.

-2. The book proposes a critical assessment of the techniques used to assess urban environments, including factors affecting climate change.
+2. The publication proposes a critical assessment of the techniques used to assess urban environments, including factors affecting climate change.

-- Read the flyer of the book - PDF
+- Flyer of the book – How to buy the book – PDF